Propaganda in North Korea: Social control

-The capital city of North Korea has witnessed tight, inflexible social control since Kim Il-sung's rule, and during as well as after Kim Jong-il's rule.
+The capital city of North Korea has witnessed notable social control since Kim Il Sung's rule, and during as well as after Kim Jong Il's rule.
 The aerial bombardment of North Korean population centers inflicted the greatest loss of civilian life in the Korean War, which the North Koreans have claimed ever since was America's greatest war crime.
 Communist Party of Vietnam (CPV) soldiers helped rebuild bridges, elementary schools, factories, and apartments.
 In February 1955, the 47th Brigade of the CPV rebuilt the Pyongyang Electric Train Factory.

-The city's reconstruction was supervised by Kim Il-sung and Kim Jong-il.
-The DPRK, led by Kim Il-sung and supported by the Soviets, was left with a scene of complete and utter destruction; with the exception of a handful of buildings Pyongyang had been completely flattened.
+The city's reconstruction was supervised by Kim Il Sung and Kim Jong Il.
+The DPRK, led by Kim Il Sung and supported by the Soviets, was left with a scene of complete and utter destruction; with the exception of a handful of buildings Pyongyang had been completely flattened.
 For a young general with socialist ideals, this was seen as a clean slate, on top of which a new country, both physically and ideologically, could be built.